Uncodle/html-to-primefaces/README.md

 This extension contributes the following settings:

-* `myExtension.htmlToPrimefacesConverter`: convert elements html in primefaces componentes
+* `extension.htmlToPrimefacesConverter`: convert elements html in primefaces componentes

 ### 1.0.0

 Initial version of the extension to be released.
 Feature: choose the element you want to replace in the document.

 -----------------------------------------------------------------------------------------------------------